Aburatorigami

 In modern times it has been growing in popularity for everyday use amongst women and men for its various skincare and makeup benefits.
 Aburatorigami also works well to keep the balance of water and oil in the skin and prevents skin problems.

 Production

-Traditional aburatorigami is made from only the finest grade of the blotting paper abaca leaf, rather than pulp or rice paper.
+Traditional aburatorigami is made from only the finest grade of the blotting paper abaca leaf, rather than pulp or Japanese tissue.
 Although sometimes known as Manila hemp, Cebu hemp, or Davao hemp, the abaca plant is not related to true hemp.
 The Philippine Bureau of Fiber and Inspection Service defines a total of 15 grades of abaca, the highest of which are derived from the leaf sheaths located closest to the center of the abaca stem.